-The Communications (Comms) product group, including Test Your Ad, grew by £6.9m (43%) year-on-year, notably in the UK, Europe and the US.
-Communications revenue, including ad-testing, accounted for 76% of all revenue in FY23 (FY22: 68%) Brand tracking revenues increased by £0.4m (11%), and Innovation revenues were down by, £0.7m (18%).
+The Communications (Comms) product group, including Test Your Ad, grew by £6.9m (43%) yearon-year, notably in the UK, Europe and the US.
+Communications revenue, including ad-testing, accounted for 76% of all revenue in FY23 (FY22: 68%).
+Innovation revenues increased by £0.2m (5%), and Brand Tracking revenues were down by £0.5m (13%).
 The geographic spread of the business remained similar to the previous financial year.